soc/soc.me/_articles/language-design/lessons-from-trying-to-fix-a-language-and-failing.md

 - Generics and value-type order
 - experiment with new approaches to avoid adding overloading
   - record receiver in method call
-  - require explicit type in source
+  - turn platform's overloaded methods' types into parts of the method name in the source code
 - fields, methods, properties? -> See C#
   - hide fields, use values, variables, methods
   - focus on evaluation: on init, on call, lazy, ...